neumino/neumino.github.io/movies.md

-### My Days of Mercy
+### Love Unleashed
-*Released on 2019-07-04, vote average 8*
+*Released on 2019-07-06, vote average 6*

-The daughter of a man on death row falls in love with a woman on the opposing side of her family&#39;s political cause.
+Hailey throws puppy parties and meets Ryan, whose daughter wants a dog and her dad to remarry.
+Though smitten with each other, Ryan and Hailey are at odds since he’s developing a mall where she wants a dog park.
+Still, they grow close, and Ryan even helps when Hailey’s neighbor tries to shut down her business.
+But soon Hailey fears she’s barking up the wrong romantic tree when Ryan grows distant.
+Refocusing her efforts on a dog sanctuary, Hailey is suddenly asked to throw a puppy party that might result in a forever home for her dogs and her heart.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/AUHJYcxB-vE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/MW8suNyTTM4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>